Javier-lz/Chess-bot/DesignDetailedDocument.md

 The drawing iterates over an 8 length range and then over the even numbers of \[0-8).
 However since the board has a diagonal pattern there is an offset that changes every row, making some rect blocks in \[0,2,4,6] and others in \[1,3,5,7]
 The function is also not finished because I would like to add the pieces icon in the rect objects somehow.
 Currently I am investigating the pygame Sprite.

+### Define valid_movements(grid,piece):

+    Valid movements returns a list of all the legal movements a piece save kings and pawns can make in the specific state of the board.

+    It receives the state of the board and the piece that we want to move.
+Then it checks if the piece is valid except for the position because the position will be out of range when we want to terminate.
+Similarly to a depth first search algorithm.

+    For each piece it starts iterating over the possible movements which are movements[0].
+These represent a kinght's l shape movement, the bishop's diagonal ...
+It makes one movement at a time.
+The number of times the piece does a movements is limited by the type of piece.
+If they can move limitlessly then they will have a 8 times iterator, for example queens and rooks, however if they can only move once in a direction like the knight the top will be 2 , because python's range is up to but not including.
+    If a movement is  valid  aka it is either an empty square then it continues to the next.
+    The base cases are
+    If it's out of bounds then it will end the loop for that move direction.
+    If it's within bounds and reach a piece whose color is different than the piece parameter then that position is added but break afterwards.
+    Finally if it's a piece of it's own color then it stops that direction.